The Killers' internal investigation finds "no corroboration" of sexual assault allegations against crew

 She later recalled a security guard describing the girl as “passed out and naked”.

-Reynolds & Associates, the lawyers representing the band, have now confirmed that they found “no corroboration” of the claims, having spoken to Cherrie, the alleged victim, the band, venue staff and others.
+Reynolds & Associates, the lawyers representing the band, have now confirmed that they found “no corroboration” of the claims, having spoken to Cherrie, the alleged victim, the band, venue staff and other associates.

 The Killers’ attorneys said they were able to locate a “problematic” front of house engineer who made “a series of sexist remarks and rude comments” which “caused the female crew member on the audio team great distress”.
 This individual was fired from the team in 2013.